shuhaowu/digest-auth-removal-proxy/README.md

 - `--listen-port`: Port to listen on (default: 8080)
 - `--debug`: Enable debug logging (optional)

+Then go to https://localhost:8080 and you should see it working.

 ## Running with Docker

 A minimal Docker image is provided.
 The entrypoint script converts environment variables to CLI flags.